 New York has an extensive history of voter suppression and discriminatory practices that leave racial, ethnic, and language minority groups disenfranchised.
 These practices include barriers to registration and voting, racial gerrymandering and other forms of vote dilution, voter purges, moving and closing poll sites, limited access to language assistance, and more.

-TAKE ACTION: Tell lawmakers to pass the New York Voting Rights Act.
+TAKE ACTION: Tell lawmakers to pass the John R. Lewis Voting Rights Act.

 Assembly Speaker Carl Heastie

 Senate Majority Leader Andrea Stewart-Cousins